ptsteadman/notebook/essays/gray-man-style.md

 It's sad when left-leaning people start acting like gray men.
 When libertarian survivalists go gray, they're not really being hypocrites: they proudly invented the concept.
-And when neoliberals invest in lobbyists and secret "land in New Zealand", they're just exercising their self-appointed rights.

-When gray becomes part of the identity of left-leaning people, it's even sadder.
-I think it's usually unconscious, the result of a split brain problem that barely rises to the level of hypocrisy.
+And when grayness becomes unconscious part of the identity of left-leaning people, it's even sadder.
+I think it's the result of a split brain problem that barely rises to the level of hypocrisy.
+Confronting the gray man concept is an opportunity to "de-gray" and reintegrate.
 People must openly discuss the futures they are actively preparing for, even if those futures do not align with their politics.